AhmedAamerr/Ecommerce-Automation-POM-TestNG/README.md

 ### **1. Pages Directory**
 Contains classes representing individual pages of the application (e.g., `LoginPage.java`, `HomePage.java`).
 Each class includes methods to interact with UI elements, following the Page Object Model (POM) pattern.
+1. UI Tests (End-to-End Flow)
+Page Object Model (POM) is implemented for better maintainability.
+The UI flow includes the following pages:
+RegistrationPage: Handles user registration form filling and validation.
+LoginPage: Handles login functionality after registration.
+HomePage: Manages product interaction and cart addition.
+CartPage: Manages the cart and cart assertions.
+CheckOutPage: Handles the checkout flow, including the billing address and payment methods.
+2. API Test (User Creation)
+We have added an API test class using RestAssured to automate the user creation flow using the ReqRes API.
+This test sends a POST request to the /api/users endpoint and validates the following:

+The status code is 201 (Created).
+The response body contains the following data:
+id: A unique identifier for the newly created user.
+name: A name such as "John Doe".
+job: A job such as "Software Engineer".
+API Test Details:
+Create a JSON object with user data.
+Send a POST request to the ReqRes API.
+Assert the response status code is 201.
+Validate that the response body contains the ID, name, and job attributes.

 ### **2. testData Directory**
 Includes data classes like `UserData` and `BillingData`.
 These classes provide input data for the tests, making the framework flexible and easy to maintain.